Use: Marian, Lent

 Required Resources: SSATBB choir

-Choral motets were commissioned by the diocese from eight prominent American composers, using the texts for the traditional Marian antiphons of Compline, both in Latin and in English.
+Choral motets were commissioned by the diocese from eight prominent American composers, using the texts for the four traditional Marian antiphons of Compline, both in Latin and in English.

 Dr. Peter Latona, Director of Music at the National Shrine, led his basilica choir in all eight motets during the evening's concert.